Your Florida Medical Marijuana Doctor Guide

 Who is the chief medical marijuana doctor at MMJ Health?

-Anne Lynn Morgan, MD is a licensed physician who is board certified in MMJ medicine by the Society of Cannabis Clinicians as well as the American Academy of Cannabis Medicine where she serves on the board of directors.
+Anne Lynn Morgan, MD is a licensed physician who is certified in MMJ medicine by the Society of Cannabis Clinicians as well as the American Academy of Cannabis Medicine where she serves on the board of directors.
 A Diplomate of the American Academy of Family Physicians, Dr. Morgan has been in practice for more than 30 years, Doctor Morgan is well versed in the human endocannabinoid system, and her expertise in such puts her in high demand as a guest speaker.

 What to expect at your marijuana doctor appointment